uplink-systems/Terraform-Modules/documentation/azuredevops/README.wiki.md

 #### Destroying a Wiki

 Destroying a Wiki of type codeWiki is supported and working.
 Destroying a Wiki of type projectWiki is not supported and not working.
-This by design and cannot be worked around.
+This is by design and cannot be worked around.

 > [!CAUTION]
 > Destroying the whole project via <i>terraform destroy</i> or by removing the resources from code is no longer working as soon as a Wiki of type projectWiki is created.
 This is caused by the known issue mentioned above.
 Therefore, use projectWiki with care!